 The full College Council meets annually.
-Its work is continued between meetings by the Council Executive made up of seven members of the Council, which meets twice a year.
-The College Principal acts as Secretary for the Council and is an observer at both Council and Council Executive meetings together with the Vice-Principals, and such other members of staff as Council may appoint.
+Its work is continued between meetings by the Council Executive made up of seven members of the Council, the Academic Board and the Finance and Business Committee.
+The College Principal acts as Secretary for the Council and a non-voting member of the Council, Council Executive and Committees.
 The Principal of the College is responsible to the Council for the daily administration and life of the College.